Newborn Metabolic Screening

 By screening for these disorders at birth, healthcare providers are then able to treat them as soon as possible.
 In many cases, simply finding out that your baby has the condition and making diet or lifestyle changes will allow your child to cope with the metabolic disorder and live a healthy life.

 One of these disorders is known as phenylketonuria, or PKU.
 The blood test for PKU finds out if your baby's body can process a substance called phenylalanine.
 Many foods contain phenylalanine.
-If your baby's body cannot process it, it can build up in his or her blood and tissue.
+If your baby's body can't process it, it can build up in his or her blood and tissue.
 Undiagnosed, PKU can cause permanent brain damage.

 If PKU is caught during the screening process, your baby can be placed on a special diet.
 This will help your baby avoid complications.
 This is just one example of how important metabolic screening can be.

 Not every disorder is as easily treatable as PKU or hypothyroidism.
-In all instances, though, it's important for you to know about any conditions your baby has so that you can take all necessary health steps.
+In all cases, though, it's important for you to know about any conditions your baby has so that you can take all necessary health steps.

 What happens during a metabolic screening